danielfm123/croutonlauncher/README.md

 Now you can delete Donwnloads/croutonlauncher

-6. restart and proffit from port 8000
+6. restart and proffit from port 8000 or crouton extension